-Primary royalties are a direct investment company to negotiate the royalty agreement with the mine operator.
+Primary royalties are a direct investment in the mine and require the royalty company to negotiate the royalty agreement with the mine operator.
 A secondary royalty is an existing royalty that the royalty company acquires from the holder of the royalty rights.